Beware, beware: your

 “Do you think the shock tactics are working?”

 “It’s hard to say, but I think they’ve reaped greater results than playing nice,” surmised Medicé.
-“He seems quite close in some regards, we just need to get him to face what he’s done, and from there, to understand that terrible though his actions were, they were not his own.”
+“He seems quite close in some regards, we just need to get him to face what he’s done, and from there, to grip some understanding that as terrible as his actions were, they were not his own.”

 “I’m not sure I could forgive myself if I were him.”